-Managing our technological environment and building up our knowledge warehouse is a challenging task that helps both maintaining a competitive edge in the market as well as providing a high level of professional satisfaction and value addition to our people.'
+Managing our technological environment and building up our knowledge warehouse is a challenging task that helps both maintaining a competitive edge in the market as well as providing a high level of professional satisfaction and value addition to our people." age.
+On account of his experience as the head of India's largest engineering consulting company viz.
+Tata Consulting Engineers, Mr. Chitnis brought to us benefits of many years of his experience in consulting and project management.
+We would like to place on record our sincere thanks for the contribution he made to the Company.

 We expanded the Board of the Company by admitting two more members to the Board.
 Dr. Vijay Bhatkar, who joined our Board, is well known in the field of science and technology, having been the Father of India's first Supercomputer.
 He has won many accolades at national and international levels and he brings to the Company a strong technology vision.
-Mr. Sudheer Tilloo.
-Managing Director of DGP Hinoday has also joined the Board of the Company.
+Mr. Sudheer Tilloo, Managing Director of DGP Hinoday has also joined the Board of the Company.
 Mr. Tilloo brings to the company his experience in corporate management for over a decade.